MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

             "number": <bno>
      }

- A header indicating the method and parameters for partitioning applied for the file.
+header indicating the method and parameters for partitioning applied for the file.
 Partitioning is used to send a single file as a collection of segments, rather than as a single entity.
 Partitioning is used to accelerate transfers of large data sets by using multiple streams, and/or to reduce storage use for extremely large files.

 When transferring partitioned files, each partition is advertised and potentially transported independently across a data pumping network.

  *<method>*